aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/300-structure.md

 ![](./structure.png)

 * .venv - The python virtual envirnment information discussed in the previous section.
-* cdkworkshop — A Python module directory.
+* cdk_workshop — A Python module directory.
-  * cdkworkshop.egg-info - Folder that contains build information relevant for the packaging on the project
+  * cdk_workshop.egg-info - Folder that contains build information relevant for the packaging on the project
   * cdk_workshop_stack.py—A custom CDK stack construct for use in your CDK application.
 * tests — Contains all tests.
   * unit — Contains unit tests.
-    * test_cdkworkshop.py—A trivial test of the custom CDK stack created in the cdk_workshop package.
+    * test_cdk_workshop.py—A trivial test of the custom CDK stack created in the cdk_workshop package.
 This is mainly to demonstrate how tests can be hooked up to the project.
 * app.py — The “main” for this sample application.
 * cdk.json — A configuration file for CDK that defines what executable CDK should run to generate the CDK construct tree.
 * README.md — The introductory README for this project.